Tom Ancona, Associate Director

 Contact Matt at firstname.lastname@example.org

-Shawn Gerwig, Administrative Coordinator, is responsible for the daily running of the offices of the McKeen Center.
-Providing administrative support for the Center director, staff, students and faculty working with community service and community-based teaching/research programs, her primary responsibilities include management of the departmental budget and finances, event coordination, oversight of the departmental web pages, development of office publications, and general public relations.
+Shawn is responsible for the daily running of the offices of the McKeen Center.
+Providing administrative support for the Center director, staff, students, and faculty working with community service and community-based teaching/research programs, her primary responsibilities include management of the departmental budget and finances, event coordination, oversight of the departmental web pages, development of office publications, and general public relations.

 Contact Shawn at email@example.com

-Andrew Lardie, Associate Director for Service and Leadership, oversees our co-curricular service programs, including the Alternative Break program, student volunteer groups, and annual service events such as Common Good Day.
-He also works with our Assistant Director, Caitlin Callahan, on our youth and education programming and will be the primary contact for students exploring community engagement opportunities and for community partners seeking to work with our students.
+Andrew oversees our co-curricular service programs, including Alternative Break trips, student volunteer groups, and annual service events such as Common Good Day.
+He also works with our Assistant Director, Matt Gee, on our youth and education programming and is the primary contact for students exploring community engagement opportunities and for community partners seeking to work with our students.